PauloOrtizF/predictive-brain-lab.github.io/behavioral_testing.md

 **How do we decide the N and the M?**
 - Check the desired accuracy level you are aiming for, see _Table 2_ of the [Garcia-Perez (1998) paper](https://www.sciencedirect.com/science/article/pii/S0042698997003404?via%3Dihub#SEC2)

+### 2. Running-Fit Methods

+Following every trial, all collected data is used to fit a psychometric function (PF).
+This fitted PF is then utilized to determine the stimulus intensity for the next trial.

+**bestPEST**
+It assumes a specific form of the psychometric function and estimates only the threshold parameter of the psychometric function.

+**Quest**
+It is essentially the Bayesian alternative to _bestPEST_.
+Note that when the prior is uniform and we use the mode of the posterior distribution as our estimate of the threshold, Quest is equivalent to the bestPEST.

 **Practical Tricks**
 The following list describes a series of tricks that can help you improve the final outputs of your staircase procedure: